taw00/manuscript-css/README.md

 from working draft to finalized manuscript.

-1. Copy one of the templates from the [templates](./templates) folder that best matches your project—novel, short story, poetry collection, or poem—to a new [markdown](https://www.markdownguide.org/) file.
+1. Copy one of the templates from the [templates](./templates) folder that best matches your project—novel, short story, or poems—to a new [markdown](https://www.markdownguide.org/) file.
 For example to "`mylastname-mystory.md`"
 2. Draft your novel, story, or poetry in your favorite text editor.